+C&T 5500: Ed.M.
+Project Seminar (1 point)

-C&T 5500 (1): An initiating seminar taken in the fall semester of the student's first year of the program.
+An initiating seminar is usually taken in the fall semester of the first or second year of the program depending on student's individual timeline for program completion.
 The purpose of this seminar is to initiate a project that will integrate each student's learning experiences and expand her/his knowledge and practice of leadership.
-The project may take a number of forms, including an article for publication, a curriculum framework, curriculum development, and action research.
-The seminar instructor will be responsible for guiding students' completion of their integrative projects.
-The final project will be evaluated by two readers: the seminar instructor and one other faculty member in the Department of Curriculum and Teaching.
-Students will have up to four semesters following the seminar (not including summer) to complete the integrative project.
+The project may take a number of forms, including an article for publication, curriculum development and analysis, or action research.
+Students have a total of four semesters (not including summer semesters) to complete the integrative project.